LarkspurCA/androidweardocs/always.rst

         super.onExitAmbient();
     }

-Update Content in the Ambient Mode
+Update Content During Ambient Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the ambient mode you can update the display with current content by implementing onUpdateAmbient.
 This method is called every 60 seconds.
 For more frequent updates you can respond to incoming data, use the alarm manager, or implement a Handler.
 To benefit from the power-saving capabilities of the ambient mode, keep the update interval greater than 10 sec.